gruppe-adler/TvT_WITA2016.Altis/README.md

 bluforMoneyStartFactor      | Factor for amount of BLUFOR starting money.
 Higher means more. bluforMoneyGainFactor       | Factor for amount money BLUFOR gains over time.
-Higher means more. timeBeforeFirstTrack        | How long before agents are tracked for the first time? agentMarkerInterval         | How often will agents be tracked? agentMarkerVariance         | How inaccurate will agent markers be? agentMarkerFadeout          | How long will agent markers be visible? agentMarkerIntervalBase     | How often will agents be tracked if they are inside BLUFOR's base area?
+Higher means more. timeBeforeFirstTrack        | How long before agents are tracked for the first time? agentMarkerInterval         | How often will agents be tracked? (minimum, maximum) agentMarkerVariance         | How inaccurate will agent markers be? agentMarkerFadeout          | How long will agent markers be visible? agentMarkerIntervalBase     | How often will agents be tracked if they are inside BLUFOR's base area?